 Insert Registration/Fee copy here.

-There is no fee for this activity and preregistration is not required; however, If you would like to participate in the live simulcast you will need to register to obtain login in information.
+There is no fee for this activity and preregistration is not required; however, If you would like to participate in the live simulcast, you will need to register to obtain login in information.

 [Disclosures---can be in much smaller font if necessary]